 - Establishing Character Moment:

-- In Bender's first interaction with Fry, his recklessness is established when he waits impatiently for the suicide booth, with an attitude indicating he doesn't comprehend the implications of what he's doing.
-He also avoids paying for the suicide booth by putting in a coin on a string and yanking it out, establishing his criminal tendencies (and even though he won't have any use for the money once he's killed himself, further indicating that he doesn't understand what he's doing).
+- Bender's first interaction with Fry establishes several core elements of his character.
+His very first line is "Bite my shiny metal ass." when Fry mistakes him for a man in a costume, setting up his trademark attitude.
+He then calls Fry a "meatbag", setting up his distain for humans.
+His recklessness is established when he waits impatiently for the suicide booth, with an attitude indicating he doesn't comprehend the implications of what he's doing.
+He also avoids paying for the suicide booth by putting in a coin on a string and yanking it out, establishing his criminal tendencies (even though he won't have any use for the money once he's killed himself, further indicating that he doesn't understand what he's doing).

 - Leela kicking the crap out of two police officers when they make fun of her nose establishes her as an Action Girl and Hypercompetent Sidekick.